NIST CSF logo

 An assessment doesn’t determine compliance with NIST CSF requirements; rather, it gauges the maturity of an organization’s readiness to handle and respond to incidents.
 Typically, this assessment is followed by recommendations for improvement.

 Unlike standards like SOC 2® or ISO 27001, NIST CSF assessments don’t yield a binary compliance judgment.
-Instead, they categorize organizations into various levels of maturity within the NIST CSF criteria.
+Instead, they categorize organizations into various maturity levels within the NIST CSF criteria.

 NIST CSF: Frequently Asked Questions